Home/Blog/Lifestyle/Food & Nutrition/Top Pineapple Health Benefits: Skin, Hair, Immunity & Digestion

 Now that we’ve explored some surprising facts about pineapples let’s discover their nutritional value.

-Pineapples are not just delicious; they are also brimming with nutrients.
+Pineapples are not only delicious but also rich in nutrients.
 Here’s a breakdown of what this tropical fruit has to offer per 100 grams:

 NutrientAmount (per 100g)